 - Brown sugar: light or dark.

-- Cornstarch: it helps to make smoother cookies.
+- Cornstarch: It helps make cookies smoother.

 - Baking powder and baking soda: make sure they aren't expired.